SUNET/edusign-app/README.rst

-access to some deployment of the eduSign API / sign service, in the form of the URL of the API / service, the name of a profile for which we have basic auth credentials, the said credentials, and the entityID of the SP that has driven the authentication of the user (known as `signRequesterID` to the API, which needs to be registered with it).
+access to some deployment of the eduSign API / sign service, in the form of the URL of the API / service, the name of a profile for which we have basic auth credentials, the said credentials, and the entityID of the SP that has driven the authentication of the user (known as :code:`signRequesterID` to the API, which needs to be registered with it).

 We also need an identity at a SAML IdP that has established trust with the eduSign API.
-In production, we would use this same IdP to authenticate our users, but in development we use a test IdP and tell (lie) the sign API / service that we have used the same IdP it will be using (setting it as value to the `DEBUG_IDP` setting).
+In production, we would use this same IdP to authenticate our users, but in development we use a test IdP and tell (lie) the sign API / service that we have used the same IdP it will be using (setting it as value to the :code:`DEBUG_IDP` setting).

-The default configuration for development is in the `environment-devel` file.
+The default configuration for development is in the :file:`environment-devel` file.
-We copy this file to `environment-current` (in the root of the repository, at the same level as `environment-devel`) and change the settings there.
+We copy this file to :file:`environment-current` (in the root of the repository, at the same level as :file:`environment-devel`) and change the settings there.
 This file should only contain environment variables with their values (not comments or anything else).

 In principle, we should only need to change the settings for the eduSign API.
-The absolute minimum is to set the basic auth credentials, as values to the variables `EDUSIGN_API_USERNAME` and `EDUSIGN_API_PASSWORD`.
-This is assuming that we are using the API at `https://sig.idsec.se/signint/v1/`, with profile `edusign-test`, and that we have an account at `https://eduid.se`.
+The absolute minimum is to set the basic auth credentials, as values to the variables :code:`EDUSIGN_API_USERNAME` and :code:`EDUSIGN_API_PASSWORD`.
+This is assuming that we are using the API at :file:`https://sig.idsec.se/signint/v1/`, with profile :code:`edusign-test`, and that we have an account at :file:`https://eduid.se`.

-If we are not using the eduSign API settings mentioned above, we would set the API URL (without any API method) at `EDUSIGN_API_BASE_URL`, the profile name at `EDUSIGN_API_PROFILE`, the entityID of the authenticating SP at `SIGN_REQUESTER_ID`, and the entityID of an IdP that is trusted by the API and in which we have an identity at `DEBUG_IDP`.
-We might also have to adjust the attributes used for signing to make sure that they are released by the `DEBUG_IDP`, at `SIGNER_ATTRIBUTES`.
+If we are not using the eduSign API settings mentioned above, we would set the API URL (without any API method) at :code:`EDUSIGN_API_BASE_URL`, the profile name at :code:`EDUSIGN_API_PROFILE`, the entityID of the authenticating SP at :code:`SIGN_REQUESTER_ID`, and the entityID of an IdP that is trusted by the API and in which we have an identity at :code:`DEBUG_IDP`.
+We might also have to adjust the attributes used for signing to make sure that they are released by the :code:`DEBUG_IDP`, at :code:`SIGNER_ATTRIBUTES`.

-Finally, we need to edit the file at `docker/test-idp/ldap/users.ldif` to add a user that has the same attributes and values as our identity in the `DEBUG_IDP`.
+Finally, we need to edit the file at :file:`docker/test-idp/ldap/users.ldif` to add a user that has the same attributes and values as our identity in the :code:`DEBUG_IDP`.

-The rest of the env variables in `environment-devel` are there just to have a different value than in production, and it should not be necessary to change them.
+The rest of the env variables in :file:`environment-devel` are there just to have a different value than in production, and it should not be necessary to change them.